Kindergarten Course of Study

-Science is skillfully combined with Math and Unit Studies using resources such as the AIMS Curriculum.
+Science is skillfully combined with Math and Unit Studies using a hands-on approach and supported with non-fiction literature.

 Unit Studies include the following: Back to School, All about Me, Objects in the Sky, Day vs. Night, Diurnal/Nocturnal Animals, Nutrition, Apples/Johnny Appleseed, Fall, Pumpkins, Christopher Columbus, Map Skills, African Savanna, Squanto/Native Americans, Pilgrims/Thanksgiving, Gingerbread Man, Christmas, The Mitten, Polar Bears, Penguins, 100th Day of School, Weather, Friendship/Valentine’s Day, Presidents and American Symbols, Texas/Rodeo, Three Little Pigs, Matter, Dinosaurs, Easter, Plants, Insects, Oceans, and Summer.

 In this study, kindergartners will learn about God through the lives of major characters throughout the Bible.
 Stories and lessons highlight biblical doctrines, scriptural principles, and character traits.
 Activities help students comprehend and apply Biblical truths.

 Field trips in Kindergarten include: HEB or Costco, Cameron Park Zoo in Waco, retirement homes, The Gardens at Texas A&M, and the Brazos Valley Museum of Natural History.